Blueberry Banana Bread – A tender and moist banana bread full of blueberries. Use fresh or frozen to make this any time of year!

 You can make it in the summer with fresh berries or in the winter with frozen, they all work.
 Such an easy banana bread recipe that you can make anytime!
 I am pretty sure this is the best banana bread recipe that I have found.

 Back when I did the Colorado Wildfires Bake Sale, I quickly found a perk.
 Everyone was sending me links and pictures to some of their best recipes.
 Some of which I had missed out on the first time around.
-So when I found myself with lots of blueberries (I still have lots, so beware), I went straight to this gorgeous bread that was sent to me by Damn Delicious.
+So when I found myself with lots of blueberries (I still have lots, so beware), I went straight to this gorgeous blueberry banana bread that was sent to me by Damn Delicious.

 This is pretty much a classic banana bread, but with tons of blueberries mixed in.
 The blueberries and banana go surprisingly well together, and make for a very moist and flavorful bread.
 This recipe should make 4 mini loaves, that you could wrap in foil and freeze for later.
 Or give as gifts, if you are feeling really generous.
-I made 1 regular sized loaf, and then 6 muffins with the little bit of batter left.
-I am sure I could have put it all into 1 large loaf.
-As you can tell by the picture, it isn’t over flowing the plan or anything.
+My son is obsessed with Chocolate Chip Muffins, but these are a close 2nd.

-- 1¾ cups flour
+- 1 3/4 cups all-purpose flour

 - 1 tsp baking powder

 - 1/8 tsp baking soda

-- ¼ tsp salt
+- 1/4 tsp salt

-- ½ cup butter , softened
+- 1/2 cup butter , softened

 - 1 cup sugar